wbamberg/idl-reference/docs/nsITableEditor.md

 Assumes cell-selection model where each cell
 is in a separate range (selection parent node is table row)
 Always call GetFirstSelectedCell() to initialize stored index of "next" cell
-@param aCell     Selected cell or null if no more selected cells
-                    or ranges don't contain cell selections
-@param aRange    Optional: if not null, return the selection range
-                    associated with the cell

 Returns the DOM cell element
   (in C++: returns NS_EDITOR_ELEMENT_NOT_FOUND if an element is not found